top of page

 37. Ethan Mollick

-Ethan Mollick is a Professor at the Wharton School and one of the most influential voices on AI and its impact on knowledge work and consulting.
-Ranked on Thinkers50 (2025), Ethan's book "Co-Intelligence" and his prolific research on how AI tools change professional productivity have made him essential reading for every consulting professional.
+Ethan Mollick is a Professor at the Wharton School of the University of Pennsylvania and one of the most influential voices on AI and its impact on knowledge work and consulting.
+He appeared on Thinkers50 in 2025 as a new entrant.
+His book Co-Intelligence and his prolific research on how AI tools change professional productivity have made him essential reading for every consulting professional.

-His practical, evidence based approach to understanding AI's capabilities and limitations has helped organisations make informed decisions about AI adoption.
+His practical, evidence-based approach to understanding AI capabilities and limitations has helped organisations make informed decisions about AI adoption.

 Specialties: AI and consulting, knowledge work transformation, innovation, entrepreneurship